Odense Boldklub: 1975–1990: The golden years

-1991–: OB in the Superliga
+1991–present: OB in the Superliga

 1991 was a special year for OB.
 They won the Danish Cup final against AaB after two goalless matches, extra time and penalty shootout.
 As the national arena Idrætsparken were under reconstruction in 1991, the final was played home at Odense Stadion.
 The cup success was not matched in the league, now known as the Danish Superliga.
 After the main tournament of the 1991–92 season, OB was relegated to the Qualifying League.

 They finished in second place of the 1992 Qualifying League, and OB were back in the Superliga for the 1992–93 season.
 In that season, the club won silver medals after F.C.
 Copenhagen and they won their third Danish Cup trophy in 1993.

 As the Danish Football Association (DBU) restructured the Superliga before the 1995–96 season, and introduced a league format of 33 games spanning a full year; OB won bronze once more.
 Even though the team had many profiles and good players, the team lacked stability and in the 1997–98 season, and OB ended last with six season victories to suffer relegation to the second-tier league, the Danish 1st Division.

 The club were runaway winners of the 1999 1st Division and subsequently returned to the Superliga for the 1999–2000 season.
 OB won the 2002 Danish Cup with a 2–1 victory against Copenhagen at Parken Stadium.
 Since their promotion 1999, OB's best league performance has been second place, occurring in the 2008–09 season.
 In 2006, OB ended third, its first top-three finish in ten years.
 Furthermore, the club had fourth-place finishes in 2003, 2004 and 2007.

 In the 2006–07 season, OB finished fourth in the league after a close race in the last rounds.
 Nonetheless, OB won the Danish Cup after defeating Copenhagen 2–1, which gave OB the opportunity to qualify for the UEFA Cup for the second-straight year.